 This category is split into 2 sub categories.

 Category 3b - Entries are invited from all other types of Business.

 Category 3a - Entries are invited from Businesses in Tourism, Leisure and Hospitality.

 Category 4 - The Community Award

-Category 4b - Community Champions - NEW for 2019.
+Category 4b - Community Champions - NEW in 2019.
 This category acknowledges the hard work and dedication of members of the public who carry out work which improves local areas for the benefit of the community whilst not necessarily involving planting.